-6.1 The has a niterr the log per log p a paper was noted by Members, with an agreement that ase could be submitted to Welsh Government for project ding.
-Ish Government has now awarded the required capital ding to support the enabling works and equipping ments of the project, from the COVID Recovery fund. wever, confirmation of the recurring revenue requirement d any associated business case requirements) remained standing at the time of reporting.
-Ist acknowledging the Welsh Government has not (to e) provided any indication of business case uirements, the full details of the project should be sented to the Board, including the value for money vided by the preferred option, to enable an informed proval to be granted before the project progresses to the currement stage. apper should be submitted to the UHB Board, setting out: y deviation from the NHS Wales Infrastructure estment Guidance and the UHB's SOs/SFIs in the siness case / approvals route taken; and The case for the preferred option, including the value for money provided, and assurance that procurement regulations will be applied. a development of a potential long-term revenue solution s progressed through the investigation of the feasibility of umber of options following the initial reference to a poprary bridging solution within the SOC.
-Key changes to original proposed solution include: Location of the modular build: from the Morriston site to the Neath Port Talbot site; Duration of the along-term 10+ years model, which may negate the need to progress the capital investment set out in the SOC; The number of theatres to be provided by the modular solution: from two to four; and The preferred model of supply: from a company which would provide both the building and staffing, to a company with a supply only model, following concerns raised by UHB clinicians. recognised that it is normal practice to investigate the solibility of a range of options before selecting the best fit the UHB's needs.
-Ho M Agreed.
+The paper was noted by Members, with an agreement that a case could be submitted to Welsh Government for project funding.
+Welsh Government has now awarded the required capital funding to support the enabling works and equipping elements of the project, from the COVID Recovery fund.
+However, confirmation of the recurring revenue requirement (and any associated business case requirements) remained outstanding at the time of reporting.
+Whilst acknowledging the Welsh Government has not (to date) provided any indication of business case requirements, the full details of the project should be presented to the Board, including the value for money provided by the preferred option, to enable an informed approval to be granted before the project progresses to the procurement stage.
+A paper should be submitted to the UHB Board, setting out: Any deviation from the NHS Wales Infrastructure Investment Guidance and the UHB's SOs/SFIs in the business case / approvals route taken; and The case for the preferred option, including the value for money provided, and assurance that procurement regulations will be applied.
+6.1 The development of a potential long-term revenue solution has progressed through the investigation of the feasibility of a number of options following the initial reference to a temporary bridging solution within the SOC.
+Key changes to the original proposed solution include: Location of the modular build: from the Morriston site to the Neath Port Talbot site; Duration of the lease arrangements: from a three year 'bridging' solution until the capital solution was developed, to a longer-term 10+ years model, which may negate the need to progress the capital investment set out in the SOC; The number of theatres to be provided by the modular solution: from two to four; and The preferred model of supply: from a company which would provide both the building and staffing, to a company with a supply only model, following concerns M Agreed.
 Audit have acknowledged that there is evidence from email trails and minutes that demonstrate that issues have been escalated to the appropriate people and that decisions have been taken in suitable ways; however, this information has not been captured on a formalised decisions log.
 The Project Manager is to, as is reasonably possible, go through the backlog of emails / minutes relating to this project and capture the decisions and reasons as to why made.
 30/11/2021 None Entered

-None

-Entered

-Lintorod

-Entered
+None Entered

-Entorod

-Linolog